BIGJRA/BIGJRA.github.io/rejuv.md

 | Surfing | % |
 | Lumineon       | 100      |

-There’s a cell at the arena area if we surf to the right, but only can be found at night.
+There's a cell at the arena area if we surf to the right, but only can be found at night.

 ZCell 026: Sheridan Arena